MauryaPriyanshu/CodSoft_Task_3/README.md

 # CodSoft_Task_3
-ATM Interface

-Project Description:-

-1.Create a class to represent the ATM machine.

-2. Design the user interface for the ATM, including options such as withdrawing, depositing, and checking the balance.
+## Project Name: ATM Simulator
+## Description:

+The ATM Simulator is a Java-based console application that simulates an Automated Teller Machine (ATM).
+It provides a virtual environment for users to interact with their bank accounts, offering options to withdraw, deposit, and check account balances.
+This project aims to demonstrate the functionality of a basic ATM system and serves as an educational tool for learning about object-oriented programming and user input validation.

+## Key Features:

+1. User-friendly console-based interface for interacting with the ATM.
+2. Options to withdraw, deposit, and check account balance.
-3. Implement methods for each option, such as withdraw(amount), deposit(amount), and checkBalance().
+3. Implementation of methods for each option: withdraw(amount), deposit(amount), and checkBalance().

-4. Create a class to represent the user's bank account, which stores the account balance.
+4. A BankAccount class to represent the user's bank account and store account balances.

-5. Connect the ATM class with the user's bank account class to access and modify the account balance.

-6. Validate user input to ensure it is within acceptable limits (e.g., sufficient balance for withdrawals).
+5. Validation of user input to ensure it falls within acceptable limits.

-7. Display appropriate messages to the user based on their chosen options and the success or failure of their transactions.
+6. Informative messages for users based on the success or failure of transactions.